How to Get Rid of Junk: ‘Free’ makes junk vanish

 If you have a bunch of almost empty cans of latex paint and don’t want to take them to the recycling center, here’s a tip.
 Spread a sheet of plastic—painter’s plastic is cheap and readily available at home centers and hardware stores—in an out-of-the way spot and dump a thin layer of paint on it to dry.
 When the liquid has evaporated, bundle it up and throw it in the trash.

 Wondering how to get rid of metal junk?
 You can get money for almost any kind of scrap metal.
-You won’t get much for steel (about 10¢ per pound as of July 2012), but that’s better than paying to get rid of it.
-And other metals are worth a lot more: about $3 per lb. for copper and 80¢ per lb. for aluminum.
+You won’t get much for steel (about 10¢ per pound), but that’s better than paying to get rid of it.
+And other metals are worth a lot more: about $2 per lb. for copper and 30¢ per lb. for aluminum.
 You can even pull circuit boards out of electronic equipment and turn them in for bucks.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.